u-boot/u-boot/doc/driver-model/of-plat.rst

 Drivers should always support device tree as an option.
 The of-platdata feature is intended as a add-on to existing drivers.

-Your driver should convert the platdata struct in its probe() method.
+Your driver should convert the plat struct in its probe() method.
 The existing device tree decoding logic should be kept in the ofdata_to_platdata() method and wrapped with #if.